 There is an overabundance of quality furnishings in the secondary marketplace these days.
 The ability to sell even a portion of the furniture with the home has an obvious advantage to the seller: the ability to avoid paying to move the pieces, and to recoup some of their investment with very little effort.
 They can also feel good that their expensive or custom items will be enjoyed by the new owners.
 A well-furnished home may have an advantage in a competitive market as well.
 We’ve seen a fully furnished and decorated property sell with the entirety of its contents in place, down to the linens.

-The convenience and satisfaction does come at a cost: In our experience, the typical selling price for upholstered items, case goods or accessories are generally 20% to 40% of the retail cost, depending on condition.
+Convenience and satisfaction do come at a cost: In our experience, the typical selling price for upholstered items, case goods, or accessories is generally 20% to 40% of the retail cost, depending on the condition.
 However, also in our experience, that’s about the same amount our clients will net if they choose to sell their items in an estate sale or through an auction house.

 The advantage to the buyers is obvious as well!
 A furnished home can save them a ton of money and time too.
-First time buyers who maxed out their budgets to purchase the home may be grateful to have some furniture to use while they save up to buy their own, or wait for backordered or custom orders to arrive.
+First-time buyers who maxed out their budgets to purchase the home may be grateful to have some furniture to use while they save up to buy their own, or wait for back-ordered or custom orders to arrive.
 Buyers purchasing second homes, or just looking for a fresh start are also good candidates for buying a furnished home.
-Some of our recent clients were thrilled that their buyers wanted to purchase not only their formal dining furniture, but also wanted the china cabinet with everything in it!
-Other wins include the sale of a grand piano, custom sized rugs, book cases and window treatments.
+Some of our recent clients were thrilled that their buyers wanted to purchase not only their formal dining furniture but also the china cabinet with everything in it!
+Other wins include the sale of a grand piano, custom-sized rugs, bookcases, and window treatments.

-• Be realistic about what can be sold.
-You’ll have the most success with newer, name-brand and quality items.
-Your success selling your furniture will depend on the age and condition of your furnishings too.
+- Be realistic about what can be sold.
+You’ll have the most success with newer, name-brand, and quality items.
+Your success in selling your furniture will depend on the age and condition of your furnishings too.
 Pets in the home will reduce value, as will obvious wear or stains.

-• Prepare an itemized list including manufacturer, age, dimensions and asking price for each item.
-We recommend offering a discount to incentivise your buyers to purchase everything on offer.
+- Prepare an itemized list including manufacturer, age, dimensions, and asking price for each item.
+We recommend offering a discount to incentivize your buyers to purchase everything on offer.

 On balance, we think selling furnishings and accessories along with the home is a win-win for everyone involved.